Edward Abbey (1927-1989)

 A belief is not true [simply] because it is useful.

-into light.
-Mystery, on the other hand, is demanded and pursued by the
+to dissolve them into light.
+Mystery, on the other hand, is demanded and

-any single faith or creed, let us start disparaging
+to disparage any single faith or creed, let us start disparaging

 all of them.
 To be clear: an ideology is a belief system with an inadequate

 basis in reality; a religion is a belief system with no basis in

 reality whatever.
-Religious belief is without reason and without dignity, and its record
+Religious belief is without reason and without dignity,

 Anaxagorus ~ ca. 475 BC (500 BC

 – 428 BC

 The moon is not a god but a great rock and the sun a hot rock.